 Another common type of Paywall is the freemium Paywall, which offers some content for free but restricts access to premium content behind a paywall.

-Paywalls can effectively generate revenue from online content, but they must be carefully designed to strike the right balance between accessibility and profitability.
+Paywalls can effectively generate revenue from online content, but they must be carefully designed to balance accessibility and profitability.

 If a paywall is too restrictive, it may dissuade readers from accessing the content.